How to contribute to xPack OpenOCD

 xpm run docker-build --config linux-arm64 -C ~/Work/xpack-dev-tools/openocd-xpack.git/build-assets

-or, for more verbosity, run the similar development build:
+or, for increased verbosity, execute the similar development build:

 xpm run docker-build-development --config linux-arm64 -C ~/Work/xpack-dev-tools/openocd-xpack.git/build-assets